-Nick DeRiso is associate editor of Ultimate Classic Rock.
-Named columnist of the year five times by the Associated Press, Louisiana Press Association and Louisiana Sports Writers Association during a lengthy career in the newspaper industry, he previously oversaw a daily section that was named Top 10 in the nation by the AP.
+Nick DeRiso is UCR's assistant managing editor, and author of 'Journey: Worlds Apart.'
+He has been named columnist of the year five times by the Associated Press, Louisiana Press Association, and Louisiana Sports Writers Association, and previously oversaw a daily newspaper section that was named Top 10 in the nation by the AP.

 20 Years Ago: Prince Tries For Santana-Like Success With ‘Rave Un2 the Joy Fantastic’

 'Rave Un2 the Joy Fantastic' was shaping up like a throwback – then Arista Records' Clive Davis had an idea.

 5 Years Ago: How Prince Stormed Back With ‘Art Official Age’

 This comeback coincided with another career plot twist: A new contract with his old nemesis, Warner Bros.